-C. On June 24, 2022, the Division of Tax Appeals made a written request asking petitioner to supply a statutory notice.
-She failed to do so.
+C. On June 24, 2022, the Division of Tax Appeals made a written request to petitioner for a copy of a statutory notice.
+He failed to provide it.
 Where petitioner fails to correct the petition within the time prescribed, the supervising administrative law judge will issue a notice of intent to dismiss petition (see 20 NYCRR 3000.3 [d]).
 Such notice of intent was issued on March 23, 2023.
 Petitioner failed to respond to the notice of intent.